 The study looked at the outcomes of 1,642 women diagnosed with breast cancer from 2001 to 2006 at Rush University Medical Center and Northwestern Memorial Hospital, both in Chicago:

-- 980 women got regular screening mammograms (726 were white and 254 were African American)
+- 980 women got regular screening mammograms (726 were white and 254 were Black)

-- 662 women didn't get regular breast cancer screening (492 were white and 170 were African American)
+- 662 women didn't get regular breast cancer screening (492 were white and 170 were Black)

 The study was a retrospective study, which means the researchers analyzed information that had been collected before the study was designed.
 Some researchers think that retrospective studies aren't as good as studies that are designed first and then collect new information specifically for that study.

-Earlier studies have shown that African American women in Chicago are more than twice as likely to die of breast cancer compared to white women.
+Earlier studies have shown that Black women in Chicago are more than twice as likely to die of breast cancer compared to white women.

-The researchers found that among women who got regular breast cancer screening, no matter their race, there was no difference in the rate of how many of them had more advanced stage disease at diagnosis -- about 30% for both African American and white women.
+The researchers found that among women who got regular breast cancer screening, no matter their race, there was no difference in the rate of how many of them had more advanced stage disease at diagnosis -- about 30% for both Black and white women.

 Hormone-receptor-positive breast cancers have receptors for the hormones estrogen and/or progesterone, which tell the cancer cells to grow.
 Hormone-receptor-positive breast cancers usually can be treated successfully with several types of hormonal therapy medicines, including tamoxifen and aromatase inhibitors.
 In general, hormone-receptor-positive breast cancers have a better prognosis than cancers that are hormone-receptor-negative.

-This study emphasizes how important regular mammograms are for all women, especially African American women.
+This study emphasizes how important regular mammograms are for all women, especially Black women.

 If you're 40 or older and have an average risk of breast cancer, yearly screening mammograms should be part of your healthcare.
 If your breast cancer risk is higher than average, you should talk to your doctor about a more aggressive breast cancer screening plan that makes the most sense for your particular situation.